 “We must stand as one and voice our major concerns about changes to the policy which just don’t stack up economically and will in fact worsen home affordability,” White said.

-believes Labor’s push simply distracts from the bigger issue affecting home ownership in Australia, which is “ridiculously high stamp duty costs and ongoing land restrictions”.
+The FBAA believes Labor’s push simply distracts from the bigger issue affecting home ownership in Australia, which is “ridiculously high stamp duty costs and ongoing land restrictions”.